terrijlee/SQL_Project_Data_Job_Analysis/README.md

 ### 5. What are the most optimal skills to learn?
 With query 5, we are combining the queries 3 and 4.
 Query 3 focused on the in-demand skills and query 4 focused on the high-paying skills.

-Based on the definition of optimal, within San Francisco the highest demanded and highest paid skills include the folowwing:
+Based on the definition of optimal, within San Francisco, the highest demanded and highest paid skills include the following:

 | Skills     | Demand Count | Average Salary |
 |------------|--------------|----------------|